yanivweiss/PassportcardHW/README.md

 This histogram shows the distribution of prediction errors (actual - predicted).
 The distribution is approximately normal with slight positive skewness, indicating:
 - Most errors are small and centered around zero
-- A slight tendency to underestimate claim amounts (positive mean error)
+- A slight tendency to underestimate claim amounts (positive mean error of $18.43)
 - Some large positive errors, representing significant underestimation of high claims
+- 68% of predictions fall within ±$165 of the actual value, with 95% falling within ±$412

 1. **Error by Age Group**: